dmbuligin/VishnuCast/README.md

 * Open in **Android Studio** (compileSdk = 36, targetSdk = 34).
 * Build a **Release APK**.
-* Auto select a free port from 8080; WebRTC config is in project files.

 ### Usage
 1. Start the app on the lecturer’s phone (hotspot optional).
-2. Swipe to start/stop
+2. Long tap to button to start/stop server
 3. Audience opens `http://<your_IP>:8080` in a mobile browser.

 ### Notes